 Benefits of building an MVP

-Why would one launch a product with core features when they can offer target users a bundle of full-fledged functionality from the very beginning?
+Why launch a product with core features when you can offer target users a comprehensive bundle of functionality from the very beginning?
 Well, there are many reasons why startups and established brands build an MVP or minimum viable product first, including:

 Idea validation

-In a post-mortem of more than 100 startups, CB Insights discovered that the lack of market need was the number one cause of startup failure.
-A minimum viable product plays a crucial role in helping you achieve product-market fit by acting as a bridge between your initial concept and a successful product that clicks with your target audience.
+In a post-mortem of more than 100 startups, CB Insights discovered that the lack of market interest was the number one reason behind startup failure.
+A minimum viable product plays a crucial role in market testing, helping you achieve product-market fit by acting as a bridge between your initial concept and a successful product that clicks with your target audience.

 Also, an MVP helps you identify potential issues early on and avoid costly mistakes further down the line.